 Countries Where UIFN Numbers are Available

 Now, you can also request a UIFN for the 3 or 4 countries you want to connect with.
 Say, your business is located in the United States but you want to create a communication channel with Australia, Brazil, France, and Germany.
 You can request a UIFN for these countries and then add new countries — that is, new markets — while keeping the same number.

 Only a limited number of countries participate and work with UIFN numbers but more are being added.
-UIFN numbers are currently available in more than 40 countries spread across the globe.
+UIFN numbers are currently available in up to 62 countries spread across the globe.
 A few of these are:

 - Costa Rica

 - French Guiana

 - Saint Pierre and Miquelon

 - United States

 While UIFN numbers seem like the ideal way to connect with customers across the globe, it is important to keep in mind that there are some regulations and restrictions applied.
 For example, certain origination countries may impose restrictions on calling abilities and the networks your customers can dial from.
 Additionally, countries have different prefixes that need to be dialed before dialing the 800 number.
 Some of the regulations regarding purchasing and dialing UIFN numbers include:

 1. The UIFN number needs to be registered in at least two countries.